-We believe that your sensible attitude and the flight characteristics of your Avax XC5 will combine to ensure you have many hours of fantastic flying.
+We believe that your sensible attitude and the flight characteristics of your Xstyle will combine to ensure you have many hours of fantastic flying.

-For all our gliders we are using Porcher materials which are made under environmental laws of EU and all the coating has to be environmental friendly.
+For all our gliders we use Porcher materials which are made under environmental laws of the EU and all the coating is environmentally friendly.

-When your glider get to the end of its life we recommend to use Porcher recycling Program to dispose it.
+When your glider gets to the end of its life we recommend to use Porcher recycling Program to dispose it.